Rendaw/continuations/README.md

 Coroutines are methods that can be stopped at any place within and then resumed from that point.

+This uses org.ow2.asm 5.2 for instrumentation which currently supports up to Java 8 bytecode.
+Java 9 class files, even when generated with a target JVM of 1.8, cannot be opened and instrumentation will fail.

 # Example

 ```